 Click here see complete directions for Route #3, a longer loop to Fort Fairfield, Limestone and around old Loring AFB.
 This route is approximately 50 miles.

 Here is the thing about b&bs: they are NOT motels.
 Think of a b&b as an anti-motel - each one unique and memorable in its own way.
 They are guest houses for people looking for a more unique and memorable overnight experience.
-We here at the Old Iron Inn run a small, European-style b&b; that is, we have only four guest rooms, we live in the house full-time, and all of the things in the house, including the collection of antique pressing irons, are our personal belongings.
+We here at the Old Iron Inn run a small, European-style b&b; that is, we have only three guest rooms, we live in the house full-time, and all of the things in the house, including the collection of antique pressing irons, are our personal belongings.
 There is no "corporate management," just us.

 Since this is our house, we take great pride in the services we have to offer.
 We provide a beautiful room filled with antiques, nice towels, authentic art, and Kate cooks a lovely breakfast in the morning.
 As you would expect of guests in your own home, we hope you will treat these things nicely: use coasters when putting a glass down on a table, hang up wet towels when you are done with them, and if your suitcase is dirty from travel, please don't put it on the hand-made quilts or antique furniture.
 Rock stars stay in motels rooms in order to trash them.
 A wide variety of interesting, intelligent, and well-traveled people stay in b&bs so they can appreciate them.